tikv/website/content/docs/3.0/reference/configuration/coprocessor-config.md

 ---
-title: TiKV Coprocessor Configuration
+title: Coprocessor Options
-description: Learn how to configure Coprocessor in TiKV.
+description: Learn how to configure the coprocessor in TiKV.
 menu:
     docs:
         parent: Configuration